The Bankrate promise

 How to avoid overdraft fees

-Overdraft fees are pretty easy to avoid if you take some basic precautions.
+Despite their inconvenience, overdraft fees are pretty easy to avoid provided you take some basic precautions.

 1. Opt out of automatic overdrafts